 We highly recommend having good travel insurance.
 Better be safe than sorry.
 As an example, Michal’s beaver fever was treated in New Zealand where medication is quite expensive.
 We were glad to have a travel insurance that covered the treatment.

-Overland travelers usually enter Chile from Peru or more commonly from Bolivia as part of the Salt Flats tour that starts in Bolivia.
-Most travelers will fly into Santiago’s international airport, Chile’s capital.
+Overland travellers usually enter Chile from Peru or more commonly from Bolivia as part of the Salt Flats tour that starts in Bolivia.
+Most travellers will fly into Santiago’s international airport, Chile’s capital.

 San Pedro de Atacama entered from Bolivia